slawekradzyminski/awesome-testing.com/_posts/2023-05-04-bi-directional-contract-testing.md

 among the most popular.
 These frameworks offer powerful tools and features for creating and validating contracts between services, ensuring that both consumers and providers adhere to the agreed-upon expectations.

-{% include image.html url="/images/blog/Contract.png" description="Contract tests focus on interfaces (red arrows) making them perfect supplementary for isolated tests." %}
+{% include image.html url="/images/blog/Contract.png" description="Contract tests focus on interfaces (red arrows) making them perfect supplementary for isolated tests." loading="lazy" %}

 ### Pact: A Language-Agnostic Framework for Contract Testing